mdbergmann/cl-gserver/README.md

                           (format nil "~a~%" output))))))
 ```

-Notice the context of 'child-answerer' is `self`.
+Notice the context for creating 'child-answerer', it is `self`, which is 'answerer-with-child'.

-Or it is possible externally like so:
+2. Or it is possible externally like so:

 ```elisp
 (actor-of *answerer* :name "child-answerer"